confluentinc/cp-docker-images/docs/quickstart.rst

         --net=host \
         --name=zookeeper \
         -e ZOOKEEPER_CLIENT_PORT=32181 \
-        -e ZOOKEEPER_TICK_TIME=2000 \
         confluentinc/cp-zookeeper:3.0.1

   In this command, we tell Docker to run the ``confluentinc/cp-zookeeper:3.0.1`` container named ``zookeeper``.
-We also specify that we want to use host networking and pass in the two required parameters for running Zookeeper: ``ZOOKEEPER_CLIENT_PORT`` and ``ZOOKEEPER_TICK_TIME``.
+We also specify that we want to use host networking and pass in the required parameter for running Zookeeper: ``ZOOKEEPER_CLIENT_PORT``.
 For a full list of the available configuration options and more details on passing environment variables into Docker containers, `go to this link that is yet to be created <addlink.com>`_.

   Now that we've attempted to start Zookeeper, we'll check the logs to see the server has booted up successfully by running the following command: